luka57lee/performance-task-22/INSTRUCTIONS.md

 Thank you for taking the time to take the Full Stack Performance task.
 This task will gauge your TypeScript, ReactJS, NodeJS and team support capabilities.

 ## The App
 Our performance task app is a simple grade calculator.
-Our end users are students on a wide array of devices where they can access and calculate their potential grades.
+Our end users are teachers and students on a wide array of devices where they can access and calculate their potential grades.

 The App's Original User Stories were the following: